Not so long ago made an XMODEM serial bootloader for the SEGA Master System

 |V1.1||Speed-up to 9600bps||Download|

 The following section will detail most of the implementation features and some challenges that have appeared.

-While RAM will not be used, the Z80 has a healthy ammount of registers at my
+While RAM will not be used, the Z80 has a healthy amount of registers at my

 HL and their shadow counterparts will give me 14

-bytes of storage, these are more or less “directly” accesible.
+bytes of storage, these are more or less “directly” accessible.
 The

 register will not be useful for its original purpose (no ram usage, no stack to

 point at) and can be moved back-and-forth to the

 HL register like this:

 ;HL <- SP LD HL, #0x00 ADD HL, SP